Private Gerald Albert Whalan

 Treatment for VD was a punishment in its own right.
 Special hospitals for VD patients were set up and often regarded as deterrent.
 Patients would be treated with Salvarsan and mercury which offered uncomfortable and sometimes serious side effects such as jaundice and convulsions.
 Other treatments included irrigation, which was painful and undignified resulting in many men to opt for chemical treatment instead.
 These long and uncomfortable stays in VD hospitals often averaged between 50 and 60 days, with the majority of patients recovering and returning to the front.
 Gerald was released after 54 days on 25th November 1917.
 He was readmitted on 27th November for a further 23 days.

-THE SOMME VALLEY MARCH 1918
+OPERATON MICHAEL- BATTLE OF THE SOMME MARCH 1918

 WOUNDED IN ACTION- AMPUTATION OF RIGHT LEG MARCH 1918